 Casio Yacht Timer and the new Lady Dona at the finish line of the 1999 ’24-uurs van Medemblik’.

 I became really fascinated after reading an article ‘zeilhorloges vergeleken’ (sailing watches compaired) in a Dutch magazine in 1992, where 17 regatta-yachttimers were compaired on quality and functionality.
 If you want to read the article as well, you can download it here.
 But mind you, it is in Dutch!

 Article ‘Zeilhorloges vergeleken’ in the 1992-3 Dutch magazine Zeilen.

 This is how I started to collect Regatta watches.
 At first only the watches, but soon I became interested in their history and the stories behind them.
 With the internet it became possible to search for information worldwide.
 This overview of Regatta Yachttimer watches has been compiled by spending many hours, days, even weeks, searching the internet and brochures for information and pictures, and sending e-mails to other watch collectors and watch companies all over the world.
 Without them I would not have come up with this result.

-A special thanks goes to Richard Askham (The Watch Spot) in England, who has helped and corrected me in many ways.
-He also triggered me to start with this website now, in stead of writing a book sometimes.
+A special thanks goes to the watchmaker Richard Askham (The Watch Spot) in England, who has helped and corrected me in many ways.
+He also triggered me to start with this website now, in stead of writing a book sometime in the future.
 Finally, none of this would have been possible without my wife Marian’s support for my hobby!